-Scholarship recipients must maintain the required minimum cumulative grade point average.
+Scholarship recipients in the Art and Coding programs must maintain the required minimum cumulative grade point average.
 Grades are subject to review on a term-by-term basis.
 Unless specified otherwise by the terms of the scholarship, any scholarship recipient who earns a semester grade point average lower than 3.0 will automatically be placed on probation.
 Two semesters below a cumulative GPA lower than a 3.0 results in forfeiture of the scholarship.